THE LADY OF THE LAKE, A NOVEL BY A. SAPKOWSKI, WITCHER BOOK #7 (REVIEW AND RECOMMENDATION)

 A FRAMED NARRATIVE PACKED WITH MANY DIGRESSIONS AND SUBPLOTS

 Once Ciri starts to tell her story, it is not all linear.
 At the same time, the narrative follows other heroes as well.
 The narrative actually follows different perspectives and sometimes it seems like it is told by an all knowing third person narrator.
+So, at times the narrative feels more objective, and at times more subjective.
 Things get even more complicated, when we learn about parallel universes.

 NUMEROUS TIME JUMPS AND CIRI'S INCREASING POWERS